 Artificial Cells, Nanomedicine, and Biotechnology

-The below interview offers authors interested in submitting to the journal, a straightforward guide on how to prepare your submission, plus insightful updates on new policies and challenges currently facing scientific publishing.
+The below interview offers authors interested in submitting to the journal, a guide on how to prepare their submission, plus insightful advice and updates on new policies from the journal.

-Q: Tell us a little about your academic and professional background and expertise.
+Q: Tell us about your academic and professional background and expertise.

 Q: What advice and support would you offer prospective authors putting together a submission to the journal?